inclusive-design/adaptive-palette/docs/IndicatorLabelLookup.md

    device to be running Ollama.

 3. **Unchanged Label**
-   If both tiers fail (e.g., missing data, unreachable LLM, or invalid POS combination), the system gracefully
+   If both tiers fail (e.g., missing data, unreachable model, or invalid POS combination), the system gracefully
    degrades: the visual indicator is applied, but the text label remains unchanged.

 ### Audio Announcement Order